sayedhfatimi/the-contemplative-path-posts/2025-09-18-a-small-edge-carefully-kept-and-how-it-connects-to-trading-big-bags/post.md

 - **USD value:** $\text{PnL}_{\text{USD}} = \text{PnL}_{\text{BTC}} \times \text{exit price}$.
 - **Rebates:** Per maker fill ≈ $(\text{maker bps}) \times \text{filled notional}$.

 *Toy illustration:* \$100,000 notional per side; maker rebate 2.5 bps; one tick of spread capture ≈ 1.0 bps.
 If both orders fill as maker, Rebate ≈ \$50 and Spread ≈ \$10 — about \$60 before drift/funding.
-The scale was “small bites, many repetitions, strict risk.”
+The scale was "small bites, many repetitions, strict risk."
 In practice, that meant dozens upon dozens of such round-trips each day — roughly 60–120 trades — where the law of large numbers let conditional edges show up in PnL.

 ## The Playbook I Actually Used

-- **Post-only or don’t post:** Guaranteed maker status; if a replace would cross, it cancelled.
+- **Post-only or don't post:** Guaranteed maker status; if a replace would cross, it cancelled.
 - **Small, many, both sides:** Ladders of tiny orders above and below mid.
 One big order is easy prey; many small quotes are manageable and less visible.
 - **Inventory-aware quoting:** Long inventory → tighten offers, widen bids (and vice versa) until flat.
 - **Hard inventory caps:** Max long/short units scaled to recent volatility; hit the cap → stop quoting that side and work down risk.